JE-Pankaj-Yadav/Netflix-Movies-Analysis-Project/README.md

    python Movies.py

 ## Insights
-✔️ Drama is the most common genre.
+✔️ Drama is the most common genre.<br>
-✔️ More movies started releasing on Netflix after 2010.
+✔️ More movies started releasing on Netflix after 2010.<br>
 ✔️ A few movies are very popular, while many have low popularity.

 ## License